What is a Lacework Polygraph?

 The current approach for the majority of new machine learning-based breach detection tools is to identify a type of attack and then look for similar patterns to detect similar attacks.

-The problem with this approach is that it is heuristic-based which results in a lot of false positives.
-You can only catch the well-known type of zero-day attacks with this approach.
-Lacework Polygraph uses deviation from temporal baseline to detect breaches, which allows it to detect all kinds of breaches.
+The problem with this approach is that it is heuristic-based, which results in a lot of false positives.
+You can catch only the well-known type of zero-day attacks with this approach.
+Lacework Polygraph uses deviation from a temporal baseline to detect breaches, which allows it to detect all kinds of breaches.

 What makes Lacework Polygraph a robust breach detection system?